Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Get-ScanStatus.md

 - **Cluster status**, including:

-    - Offline: The service is not started
+    - Offline: The service isn't started
     - Idle: The service is running but not currently scanning
     - Scanning: The service is running and is currently scanning files
     - Error.
-The scanner service is running but it has encountered an error that prevents it from scanning files.
-For example, the service cannot access the database for the scanner configuration.
+The scanner service is running but it encountered an error that prevents it from scanning files.
+For example, the service can't access the database for the scanner configuration.

 - **Scan start time**: The time the last scan started, in UTC time format.
 - **Time from start**: The scanning duration, in the following format: `Days.HH:MM:SS`